Make it happen...

 People tend to think diving in Fiordland will be cold and are pleasantly surprised by the reality.
 The water temperature sits around 11-12 degrees in winter and might warm up by a few degrees in the summer months.
 Our 7mm Wettie Suits are two piece which means you have 14mm on your core to keep you toasty warm and what better way to end a dive than with a soak in the hot tub!

-What are the daily catch limits
+What are the daily catch limits?

 I weigh 118kg does that mean I can only pack one pair of undies?

 People tend to worry about the weight limit of 120kg (including body weight) but remember this is the average across the group.
 There is an option to book an extra gear chopper but in reality the majority of our clients find that with a bit of consultation within the group and some strategic packing - it is not required.
 On the rare occasions it is required it would average $150 per person across the group which is a little like the extra baggage allowance on Air NZ and can be dealt with on the day if it was needed.